 This inequality is further aggravated by the relative lack of transparency provided by ACAT processes (see Box 1).

-Under current ACAT policy, members of the public who are not joined as parties to a review application are unable to view the case file until after the matter has been fully heard.
+Box 1: Lack of transparency in ACAT casesUnder current ACAT policy, members of the public who are not joined as parties to a review application are unable to view the case file until after the matter has been fully heard.
 While hearings are generally open, it is impossible to make sense of the arguments without access to the documents.
 Additionally, pre-hearing mediation is conducted completely behind closed doors.
 This leads to an opaque system, where a self-electing few who have the time and money to engage with ACAT determine planning decisions which will affect the future of our city, while the rest of the community must wait to read the final decision.
+The minimum we could do would be to improve the transparency of these processes.
+Amending ACAT’s existing policies to permit greater access to documents, and perhaps to require proactive publication of relevant documents, would allow broader community participation in the planning system.
+Such policies would also be more consistent with the existing rules for document access applied by the Magistrates and Supreme Courts. |

 ACAT often leads to fewer homes, and worse planning outcomes